telematics

 * Remote Service Functions.
 Included here would be diagnosing and reporting vehicle drivability and emission problems back to the car dealer or other service facility, monitoring the need for scheduled maintenance (oil changes, filters, etc.), and possibly even providing "live" reprogramming of engine computer functions if updates are needed.

-VEHICLE COMMUNICATIONS
+TELEMATICS and VEHICLE COMMUNICATIONS

+Another possible use for telematics is to open up communication between a vehicle as it is traveling along and nearby businesses.
 For example, let's say you're driving down the road and your stomach tells you it's time for a Big Mac.
 You tell your onboard telematics unit that you want the nearest McDonalds.
 You instantly get directions to the nearest McDonalds -- and may even be able to preview the menu or preorder your Big Mac so is it is waiting and ready when you pull up to the drive-thru lane.

 Or say you're driving down the street and a local fast food restaurant wants to entice you with a special offer.
 When you're in range, they might flash your telematics unit with a message inviting you to stop by for a special $3.99 meal.
 When you pull into the establishment, their transponder recognizes your vehicle, has your meal waiting and gives you the special discount for responding to their offer.